Mini Project 2: Math Quiz App

 App Overview

-The way that the app works is that users can create math questions which can be sent as a challenge to others users.
+The way that the app works is that users can create math questions which can be sent as a challenge to other users.
 So part of this application is that it allows you to create multiple users.
 You create your users in the page called "Users".

 The next feature is that the app allows you to create a math question.
 User will enter a math expression in infix notation and send this question to other users.
 The app allows you to send a single math challenge to multiple users.
 You create your questions in the page called "Questions".

-Depending on which user you select, you will see different challenges that is sent to you.
-When you select one of the challenge, you will see the math questions and you can enter the answer.
+Depending on which user you select, you will see different challenges sent to you.
+When you select one of the challenges, you will see the math questions and you can enter the answer.
 The app will record the elapsed time from when you select a challenge to the time you click the submit button for the answer.
 This time duration will be recorded and used to sort the Hall of Fame page.

 The last feature is the Hall of Fame page where this page displays all the challenges created in the system.
 For each challenge, it displays the question, the correct answer and the top three users that answer this questions with the shortest duration.
 You can see this information in the "Hall of Fame" page.